theDeadIns/zombie/README.md

     For all this libraries, we recommend to follow the instructions provided and to check the libraries you have installed.
 To do this, type  `pip list` or `python -m pip list` in the terminal.

+    **Note:** If you have an anaconda/conda enviroment, most of this libraries are already included, if you're not sure about which ones are installed, you can check it with
+    ```
+    conda list | grep <packet_name>
+    ```
+    Also, anaconda will try to avoid conflicts between the packages and will try to install missing packages too.

 2. Then, you need to get the credentials for your spotify account

     1. Go to the dashboard in the [spotify developer page](https://developer.spotify.com/dashboard/)